 Anger And Annoyance

 If your cat is shaking or vibrating its tail during long play sessions, it’s time to leave it alone.
-Trying too hard to make it perform tricks or hugging/ squeezing/ petting it too much will ultimately result in irritating your kitty.
+Trying too hard to make it perform tricks or hugging/ squeezing/ petting it too much will ultimately irritate your kitty.
 You should be looking out for tail shaking when house guests or children are trying to play with the cat.
 Putting a timely stop to their attempts to bond with your pet can prevent aggressive behavior on the cat’s behalf.
 Best-case scenario – the cat will run away.
 Worst-case scenario – an accident could occur.

 As the cat’s annoyance escalates, the vibrating will transform into rapid tail whipping.
 Should the feline’s tail or the fur on the rest of its body bristle, you must allow it some time to calm down.